U.S. to renew deportation relief for more than 300,000 immigrants | Politics

 U.S. to renew deportation relief for more than 300,000 immigrants

-The United States will extend deportation relief and work permits for more than 300,000 immigrants from El Salvador, Honduras, Nicaragua and Nepal, the U.S. Department of Homeland Security (DHS) said on Tuesday.
-The move by President Joe Biden's administration maintains the status quo and stops short of a broader expansion of the Temporary Protected Status (TPS) program backed by Democrats and immigrant advocates.
+The United States will extend deportation relief and work permits through 2025 for more than 300,000 immigrants from El Salvador, Honduras, Nicaragua and Nepal but will not expand the program to cover additional people, the U.S. Department of Homeland Security (DHS) said on Tuesday.
+The move by President Joe Biden's administration maintains the status quo and stops short of a broader expansion of the Temporary Protected Status (TPS) program supported by some Democrats and immigrant advocates who say more pathways are needed for people to live and work legally in the United States.

-Former President Donald Trump, a Republican seeking his party's nomination in 2024, sought to end TPS for the four countries and others during his tenure, but was rebuffed by U.S. courts.
+Former President Donald Trump, a Republican and immigration hardliner seeking his party's nomination in 2024, sought to end TPS for the four countries and others during his tenure, but his effort was rebuffed by U.S. courts.
 Biden's Democratic administration is rescinding Trump's earlier decisions as part of the process of extending the relief for immigrants from El Salvador, Honduras, Nicaragua and Nepal.
 TPS allows people who cannot return to their home countries due to natural disasters, armed conflict or other extraordinary measures to remain in the United States and obtain work permits.
-While designations last six to 18 months, they can be extended by the U.S. homeland security secretary indefinitely.
+Designations typically last six to 18 months but can be renewed indefinitely.
+Some TPS designations have been in place for decades, but they do not lead to permanent U.S. status.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)